Introduction to NDIS Animal Program

 The Benefits of Choosing Trevena Glen for NDIS Animal Activity

 With 12 types of animal to interact with, Trevena Glen is a natural choice for animal-assisted therapy.
-Here are three more reasons why we should be on the top of your list to provide animal therapy:
+With this in mind, here are three more reasons why we should be on the top of your list to provide animal therapy:

 - We have full disability access.
 At Trevena Glen, nothing stands between a client’s needs and care.
 There is ramp access to bathrooms, and the walking area is flat and suitable for most wheelchairs.
 If you require any other assistance with access or mobility, our staff are more than happy to help.